iot-edge-foundation/iot-edge-echo/README.md

 # iot-edge-echo

 IoT Edge module which visualizes incoming messages and outputs them unchanged.
-Great for getting insights in your IoT Edge routing.
+It's great for getting insights in your IoT Edge routing.

 ## Introduction